vhscom/after-dark/README.md

 This work is free.
 You can redistribute it and/or modify it under the terms of the Do What The Fuck You Want To Public License, Version 2, as published by Sam Hocevar.
 See the COPYING file for more details.

+After Dark comes with ABSOLUTELY NO WARRANTY, to the extent permitted by applicable law.

 [lazysizes]: https://github.com/aFarkas/lazysizes